sheefanaaz123/KIIT-UNIVERSITY/README.md

 I am currently pursuing B.Tech from Kalinga Institute of Industrial Technology Bhubaneswar, in computer science and systems engineering.
 This repository is a cumulation of all my codes/subject work that has been taught in my college.
 (2021-2025)

+# 1. C LANGUAGE LAB

+This folder contains all the codes from my C Programming Lab.
+It serves as a collection of the practical exercises and assignments completed during the lab sessions.
+The codes are organized according to the lab sessions covered in the curriculum.